ElliotStaudt/xmas-tree-lights/README.md

-# xmastree2020
+# xmas-tree-lights

-This repository contains the code used for Matt's Christmas tree, as featured in ["I wired my tree with 500 LED lights and calculated their 3D coordinates"](https://www.youtube.com/watch?v=TvlpIojusBE).
+This repository is shameless ripped from Matt Parker's xmastree2020 project, with changes to project organization, some lighting examples, and installation made by me.

-`xmaslights-spin.py` is the original source code from the video.
-Code in the `examples` folder has been provided by other contributors!
+From the original: "This repository contains the code used for Matt's Christmas tree, as featured in ["I wired my tree with 500 LED lights and calculated their 3D coordinates"](https://www.youtube.com/watch?v=TvlpIojusBE)."

 ## Usage